kstojanovski/software-design-pattern/creational-patterns.md

 * https://www.javatpoint.com/factory-method-design-pattern
 * https://sourcemaking.com/design_patterns/factory_method/java/1
 ### Notes
 * Class with **create**-mehtod which ***returns new created object***.
-The retrun value can also be generalazed object, therefore as return declaration an interface is declared.
+The return value can also be generalazed object, therefore as return declaration an interface is declared.
-* Also parameter for an if-condition can be passed for runtime object type decision.
+* This method can be easily confused with "static factory method" where an if-condition can be passed for runtime object type decision.
+* This design pattern does not have decision conditions which means for every object and dedicated creator exists, initializes and is used for creating the object.
+* Only one object is created with this approach.

 ## Singleton